samjones00/docs/docs/_documentation/Authentication-and-authorization.md

 client.Post(new Authenticate { provider = "logout" });
 ```

+#### Redirect URL

-> Logging out will remove the Users Session from the Server and Session Cookies from the Client and redirect to the url in Authenticate.Continue, session.ReferrerUrl, 'Referer' HTTP Header or AuthProvider.CallbackUrl.
+Logging out will remove the Users Session from the Server and Session Cookies from the Client and redirect to the url in

-***
+`continue`, `ReturnUrl` or configured `AuthFeature.HtmlRedirectReturnParam` **QueryString** or **FormData** Request param.
+If no redirect is specified it will fallback to redirect to `session.ReferrerUrl`, `Referer` HTTP Header or configured `AuthProvider.CallbackUrl`.

 ### Authenticating with .NET Service Clients